Key Quote

 WOW — THE MIRROR STAGE (Lacan)

-Lacan's mirror stage describes the moment a subject recognises themselves as separate from their constructed self-image.
+Lacan's mirror stagemirror stage — The moment of recognising oneself as separate from one's constructed image describes the moment a subject recognises themselves as separate from their constructed self-imageself-image — The mental picture one has of oneself, often a construction rather than truth.
 Elizabeth's 'I never knew myself' is a literary mirror stage — she sees that her self-image as a rational judge was itself a construction.
 Austen anticipates psychoanalytic theory: identity is not fixed but a narrative we tell ourselves, vulnerable to disruption.
-The novel's title is itself a mirror: 'pride' and 'prejudice' apply equally to both protagonists, making the reader complicit (sharing involvement) in the same misreading.
+The novel's title is itself a mirror: 'pride' and 'prejudice' apply equally to both protagonists, making the reader complicitcomplicit — sharing involvement in the same misreading.

 Key Words